piku235/JungiThemeBundle/Resources/doc/first-steps.md

 Due to a large number of properties implementing them in the constructor seems to be a bad idea, because it would only bring a mess in the constructor signature.
 Also setter methods are not a good idea, because after an object creation there will be still a possibility for changing the object properties and that should not be possible.
-Finally I came to conclusion to create a simple builder which is strictly associated with the **ThemeInfoEssence** class.
+Finally I came to conclusion to create a simple builder which is strictly associated with the class.
 The builder provides setter methods with the fluent interface support.

 Here is the example of creating new instance of the **ThemeInfoEssence**: